Saquon Barkley Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Against the Football Team, Barkley has averaged 90.8 rushing yards per game over his five career matchups, 29.3 more yards than his over/under in Sunday's game.
+- Barkley averaged 90.8 rushing yards per game over his five career matchups against the Football Team, 30.3 more yards than his over/under in Sunday's game.

-- In two of five games against the Football Team Barkley has rushed for a touchdown.
+- In two of five games versus the Football Team Barkley has run for a touchdown.
 But he did not have multiple TDs in either of those games.

-- Barkley will go up against a Football Team squad that allows 105.1 rushing yards per game and is the NFL's eighth-ranked rush defense.
+- The Football Team have the NFL's eighth-ranked defense against the run, surrendering 105.1 yards per game.

-- This season the Football Team are ranked 12th in the NFL in rushing touchdowns conceded (14).
+- Barkley and the Giants will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).

 Recent Performances

-- In last week's matchup with the Bears, Barkley ran for 102 yards on 21 carries (averaging 4.9 yards per attempt).
+- Barkley put together a 102-yard rushing performance in last week's matchup with the Bears, carrying the ball 21 times (averaging 4.9 yards per carry).

-- Barkley has 51 carries for 184 yards (61.3 yards per game) during his last three games.
+- Over his last three outings, Barkley has 184 yards on 51 carries (61.3 ypg), with zero touchdowns.

 Barkley's New York Teammates